rojanulak/MarsRoverPhoto/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Rover Image consists of Console App that works like a archiver.Its backed by Rover Image Web Api that interfaces with NASA Rover Api.
-It also have a Angular 7 web app that can be used to see images based on Rover name and date.
+Rover Image consists of Console App that works like an archiver.
+It's backed by Rover Image Web Api that interfaces with NASA Rover Api.
+It also has an Angular 7 web app that can be used to see images based on Rover name and date.

 # Tools Used!